-In January 2017, UN-habitat organized an expert group meeting for the indicator 11.6.1 refinement inviting waste management experts worldwide.
-As a result, the revision of terminology both in the target and indicator was proposed.
-The proposed revisions are as follows:
+In January 2017, UN Habitat organized an expert group meeting for the indicator 11.6.1 refinement inviting waste management experts worldwide.
+As a result, the revision of terminology both in the target and indicator was proposed as follows:

-Change of the terminology from 'urban solid waste' to 'municipal solid waste' in the indicator
+1. Change of the terminology from 'urban solid waste' to 'municipal solid waste' in the indicator